-The company also sells a mortgage score, a medication adherence score, insurance risk score, a bankruptcy score, and even as score that tells how much revenue your account would generate.
+The auto score isn't the only industry-specific score FICO sells to businesses.
+The company also sells a mortgage score, a medication adherence score, insurance risk score, a bankruptcy score, and even a predictive score for how much revenue your loan might generate.
 Lenders may use any of these scores to help decide whether to approve your loan application.

 Changes in Your Credit Report Information

 The information in your credit report changes often, which means your credit score can fluctuate from one day to the next.
 If there are a few days between the time you check your score and the lender checks your score, your credit score could reflect some changes.
 If your credit history is good, your credit score will reflect that, no matter which credit-scoring model the lender uses to approve your loan application.

 Here are a few tips for making sure your FICO Scores remains the same:

 - Open new credit accounts only when needed

 For ongoing credit monitoring, free scores like those from Credit Karma, Credit Sesame, and WalletHub are useful for seeing where your credit stands.